nickvidal/community-growth/README.md

 *Open Source Projects*

-Open Source Projects and Organizations would benefit tremendously from joining the CHAOSS Affiliates Program, so that they can better understand and evolve their communities.
+Open Source Projects and Organizations would benefit tremendously from joining the CHAOSS Affiliates Program so that they can better understand and evolve their communities.
 How can the CHAOSS project help these communities and also learn from them?

 Some examples of organizations would be:
 * [Apache Software Foundation](https://www.apache.org/foundation/),